-NEW YORK (TheStreet) - Goldman Sachs (GS) has spent the past few years preparing for the Volcker Rule, but following its long-anticipated release this week, the securities giant still leans heavily on private equity for its revenue and profit.
+NEW YORK (TheStreet) - Goldman Sachs (GS - Get Report) has spent the past few years preparing for the release of the Volcker Rule, which is due this week.
+The investment bank, however, continues to lean heavily on private equity investments for a significant portion of its total revenue and profit.

 Goldman's private equity businesses, in addition to other alternative assets that comprise its so-called "Investing & Lending" unit, have earned nearly $3 billion in pre-tax through the first nine months of 2013 -- nearly 35% of the firm's overall pre-tax earnings -- making it the second largest contributor to the bank's profits.
 Investing & Lending earnings are also roughly double what Goldman Sachs has generated from its industry-leading investment banking franchise this year.